Projective simulation with generalization: Introduction

 In the PS model, learning is realized by internal modification of the clip network, both in terms of its structure and the weights of its edges.
 Through interactions with a rewarding environment, the clip network adjusts itself dynamically, so as to increase the probability of performing better in subsequent time steps (see below, for a more detailed description of the model).
 Learning is thus based on a ``trial and error" approach, making the PS model especially suitable for solving RL tasks.
-Indeed, recent studies showed that the PS agent can perform very well in comparison to standard models, in both basic RL problems \cite{mautner2013projective} and in more sophisticated tasks, such as the ``grid-world" and the ``mountain car problem" \cite{melnikov2014projective}.
+Indeed, recent studies showed that the PS agent can perform very well in comparison to standard models, in both basic RL problems~\cite{mautner2013projective} and in standard benchmark tasks, such as the ``grid world" and the continuous-domain ``mountain car problem"~\cite{melnikov2014projective}.
+Due to the flexibility of the PS framework it can also be used in contexts beyond textbook RL.
+Recent applications are, for instance, in the problem of learning complex haptic manipulation skills~\cite{simon2016} and in the problem of learning to design complex quantum experiments~\cite{melnikov2017}.